The hummingbirds are back looking for my hummingbird food recipe!

-And they are hungry!
-I stepped out onto the back porch last Wednesday and I got dive bombed by a overzealous hummer!
+I stepped out onto the back porch, wearing a red t shirt, last Wednesday and I got dive bombed by an overzealous hummer!
 He came right at me and hovered about a foot away checking me out.
-I was wearing a bright red shirt and he must have thought I was a humungous flower loaded with nectar.
+He must have thought I was a humongous hummingbird trying to horn in on his nectar supply or that I was a mega- flower loaded with nectar.
 Sorry little birdy!
 I’m not that sweet.
 We have had a cold, wet, late spring here in northern Maine and there aren’t many flowers around yet so the little fellas are hungry and desperate.

 Check out the video below that shows how you can actually feed a hummingbird from your hand.
 Breathtaking!
 I am going to try this one.
 We have chickadees in the winter that will come and eat from your hand but I never thought of trying it with a hummingbird.